MVP-LAM: Learning Action-Centric Latent Action via Cross-Viewpoint Reconstruction: Details of MVP-LAM

 For finetuning, we follow \citet{univla} and train multi-head attention layers that decode the latent action tokens $z_t$ into continuous robot actions.
 Specifically, let $o_t=f(I_t)$ and $o_{t+1}=f(I_{t+H})$, and let $(u_v, u_a)$ denote the vision and latent action embeddings from the final layer of the VLM given $o_t$.
 If the VLM is properly pretrained to predict latent actions, its prediction would be $z_t = \mathrm{Quantize}(E(o_t, o_{t+1}))$.
 We introduce randomly-initialized, learnable query vectors $q_v$ and $q_a$, and apply multi-head attention as

 where $\mathcal{A}(Q,K,V)$ denotes a multi-head attention operator with query $Q$, keys $K$, and values $V$.
 We optimize an $L_1$ regression loss and a CE loss for the token prediction.
-Table \ref{tab:vla_finetune_hparams_simpler} and \ref{tab:vla_finetune_hparams_libero_long} show the hyperparameters for finetuning in SIMPLER and LIBERO-Long.
-We finetune the VLA on 2$\times$A6000 GPUs, totaling 18 GPU hours for SIMPLER and 30 hours for LIBERO-Long.
+Table \ref{tab:vla_finetune_hparams_simpler} and \ref{tab:vla_finetune_hparams_libero_long} show the hyperparameters for finetuning in SIMPLER and LIBERO.
+We finetune the VLA on 2$\times$A6000 GPUs, totaling 18 GPU hours for SIMPLER and 30 hours for LIBERO.